 Example Of Good Inventory Control

-Kohl’s inventory had fallen more than 6% each quarter since Q4 2017.
+Kohl’s entire inventory had fallen more than 6% each quarter since Q4 2017.
 At Macy’s, inventories have fallen by more than 4% during four of the past five quarters.

 The Bottom Line